miklosn/cmdperf/README.md

 cmdperf --csv=results.csv "sleep 0.1" "sleep 0.2"
 ```

+The CSV output includes detailed metrics for each command:
+- Command string
+- Total runs and successful runs
+- Error counts and non-zero exit codes
+- Timing statistics (min, max, mean, median, standard deviation)
+- Throughput and target rate (if rate limiting was used)

 ## Markdown Output

 You can export benchmark results to a Markdown file for documentation or sharing: